Cox Communications

 Cox Communications, Inc. (also known as Cox Cable and formerly Cox Broadcasting Corporation, Dimension Cable Services and Times-Mirror Cable), is an American digital cable television provider, telecommunications and home automation services company.
 It is the third-largest cable television provider in the United States, serving approximately 6.5 million customers.
 It is also the seventh-largest telephone carrier in the country, serving 3.5 million Internet subscribers and almost 3.2 million digital telephone subscribers.
 Cox is headquartered at 6205 Peachtree Dunwoody Rd in Sandy Springs, Georgia, U.S., in the Atlanta metropolitan area.
-It is a privately owned subsidiary of Cox Enterprises.
+It is a subsidiary of Charter Communications.